gojiplus/pysum/README.rst

     names = ['sepal-length', 'sepal-width', 'petal-length', 'petal-width', 'class'] dataset = pandas.read_csv(url, names=names)

-    # Pass name of the dataset; required
+    # Pass the name of the dataset; it is the required
     dataset.name = 'iris'

     pysum.summarizeDF(dataset)